interviewSt/lcs_server_st/README.md

+## About
+This is a website and server that calculates Longest Common String from a supplied list of words

 ## REQUIRMENTS

 1. Java 8
-2. JDK 15+
-3. maven for building
+2. maven for building
-5. python for testing
+3. python for testing
-6. (optional) python request module for testing- can be installed with a script
+4. (optional) python request module for testing- can be installed with a script

 ## BUILDING
 `git clone https://github.com/interviewSt/lcs_server_st`